 iii.
-Medical Virology Training
+Medical Microbiology Training

-The Higher Specialty Training curriculum in medical virology builds on the CIT curriculum, and is designed to provide trainees with advanced training in medical virology, including fundamentals of virology, viral diagnosis, infection prevention and control, and clinical management, in order to enable them to practise independently as consultants in this specialty.
+The Higher Specialty Training curriculum in medical microbiology builds on the CIT curriculum, and is designed to provide trainees with advanced training in medical microbiology, including infection prevention and control, and clinical therapeutics of infection, in order to enable them to independently practise as consultants in this specialty.

-Like the CIT curriculum, it recognises the changing nature of medical virology services, especially:
+Like the CIT curriculum, it recognises the changing nature of medical microbiology services, especially: